WangShourenWSR/wangshourenwsr.github.io/_projects/sfai.md

     <source src="{{ site.baseurl }}/assets/video/projects/sfai/game_play_video.mp4" type="video/mp4">
     Your browser does not support the video tag.
 </video>

+## Abstract
+Deep reinforcement learning (DRL) has effectively enhanced gameplay experiences and game design across various game genres.
+However, few studies on fighting game agents have focused explicitly on enhancing player enjoyment, a critical factor for both developers and players.
+To address this gap and establish a practical baseline for designing enjoyability-focused agents, we propose a two-tier agent (TTA) system and conducted experiments in the classic fighting game Street Fighter II.
+The first tier of TTA employs a task-oriented network architecture, modularized reward functions, and hybrid training to produce diverse and skilled DRL agents.
+In the second tier of TTA, a Large Language Model Hyper-Agent, leveraging players' playing data and feedback, dynamically selects suitable DRL opponents.
+In addition, we investigate and model several key factors that affect the enjoyability of the opponent.
+The experiments demonstrate improvements from 218.56\% to 472.55\% in the execution of advanced skills over baseline methods.
+The trained agents also exhibit distinct game-playing styles.
+Additionally, we conducted a small-scale user **(The content below is outdated and will be updated in the coming weeks.)**

 ## Introduction
 This project focuses on developing a Deep Reinforcement Learning (DRL)-based game-playing agent for Street Fighter II (SF2), with an emphasis on enhancing the agent's enjoyability for players.
 Conducted as part of my research internship at <a href="https://game.engineering.nyu.edu/"> NYU Game Innovation Lab </a>  under the guidance of Prof. <a href="https://engineering.nyu.edu/faculty/julian-togelius"> Julian Togelius </a>,  in collaboration with <a href="https://jiangzehua.github.io/"> Zehua Jiang </a>, <a href="https://github.com/fernandomsilva"> Fernando Silva </a>, and <a href="https://github.com/smearle"> Sam Earle </a>, the project explores advanced training techniques, such as self-play and reward design, to create an engaging and adaptive game-playing agent to improve players' enjoyment.